Everything you need to know...

 I am Course Leader for Interior design at Sheffield Hallam University.
 I’m also a practising architect.

 You'll have opportunities to arrange single or multiple work placement/s in between your second and third years.
 Placements give you real-world experience to prepare you for your future career.
 Students have secured placements with companies such as YourStudio, Mynt Design and Fosters + Partners and have completed placements abroad in Dubai, Melbourne, LA and New Zealand.
-You may also be able to work or study abroad with the possibility of funding (subject to the UK’s continued participation in the Erasmus+ programme following the Brexit transition period).
+You may also be able to work or study abroad with the possibility of funding through the Erasmus+ programme (until 2023) or the Turing scheme.

 We benefit from excellent links with national practices and local design agencies who bring you industry insight.
 We'll offer talks delivered by external practitioners from design practices within the UK and abroad, providing you with industry contacts.
 There are a range of opportunities to work on applied live briefs, expanding your real-world professional experience and wider knowledge base.

 This course prepares you for future study and careers in